 Ultimately, using your oven or your cooktop increases the temperature inside your home.
 While it can make your house cozier in winter, it creates discomfort in summer.
 So, to keep your temperature under control, you’ll want to focus on simple recipes in the kitchen.
-Quick meals that don’t require multiple appliances, such as this one pot recipe for taco spaghetti, can be a life savior.
+Quick meals that don’t require multiple appliances, such as this one pot recipe for taco spaghetti, can be a life saver.
 You can also prepare cold dishes such as sushi or salads that don’t require any heat at all.

 Have more houseplants

 Houseplants are an affordable and eco-friendly way to cool down your home.
 Indeed, plants sweat, aka they release water through their leaves.
 Once the sweat evaporates, it has a cooling effect, not only on the plant but also on its surroundings.
 So, adding some plants with high water content can help bring the temperature down in the hottest part of your home.
 Snake plants, rubber plants, and Chinese evergreens are some of the best choices for your interior.
 They have a high transpiration rate, meaning they can cool down the air faster than other plants.

 Let the cool evening air refresh your home.
 As a rule of thumb, renewing the air inside your home can help make it more energy efficient throughout the year.

 In summer, renewing the air brings freshness and coolness, as the indoor air has been essentially “cooked” all day.
 You can also increase the temperature drop by adding a fan with a bowl of fresh water next to the window, so you can push cooler air inside the room.